 Thematic Team 1: Student Access, Success and Prominence

-Metric Leaders: Dr. Maribeth Ehasz and Dr. Elizabeth Dooley
+Metric Leaders: Dr. Maribeth Ehasz, Dr. Elizabeth Dooley and Dr. Jeff Jones

 Thematic Team 2: Strengthening Our Faculty and Staff